OWASP/www-chapter-austin/studygroups.md

 ### Previous Study Group Topics ###

+* " OSINT using the book <i>Open Source Intelligence Techniques: Resources for Searching and Analyzing Online Information</i> and other resources.
 * "HacktheBox" study using various Capture the Flag(CTF) Challenges on HacktheBox.eu.
 * "Windows PowerShell" study using the book <i>Learn Windows PowerShell in a Month of Lunches</i> (3rd Edition) by Donald W. Jones and Jeffrey Hicks (Slack #powershell)
 * "Certified Cloud Security Professional (CCSP)" study using the CSP Certified Cloud Security Professional All-in-One Exam Guide (1st Edition) book (Slack #cloud_security_study)